keithrozario/Chlorine-40/README.md

 In general, 10 parallel lambdas will take 10 minutes to query 25 Million certs, storing their results in a DynamoDB table.

-It takes another 5 minutes to transfer data from DynamoDB onto S3
+It takes an additional 5 minutes to transfer data from DynamoDB onto S3 (depending on number of records)

 ![Screenshot](screenshots/terminal_invoke.png)